ibm-cloud-docs/watson-assistant/journeys.md

     `user_defined_type`
     :   The specific type of user-defined response you are defining.
 To define a journey, always set this property to `IBM_BETA_JOURNEYS_TOUR`.

+    `skip_card`
+    :    An optional property that specifies whether the web chat should start the journey immediately without waiting for the customer to click the introductory card in the web chat window.
+(The default value is `false`.)

+        You can use this option to start a journey directly from your website, even if the web chat is not open.
+For more information, see [Starting a journey without opening the web chat](#journeys-no-web-chat).
+        {: tip}

     `card_title`
     :   The title to display on the introductory card that appears in the web chat when a journey is available (for example, `Website tour` or `Disputing a charge`).